 There is also the possibility that one or more of Hackman’s children could seek appointment as the permanent successor trustee of his trust, given that Avalon Trust is currently serving only in a temporary capacity.
 While this role would grant them control over the administration of the trust, it would not entitle them to an inheritance — they would still be bound by the terms of the trust.

-Will the close timing of Gene Hackman and Betsy Arakawa-Hackman’s deaths impact the distribution of their assets?
+Will the close timing of Gene Hackman and Betsy Arakawa’s deaths impact the distribution of their assets?

-If their deaths were determined to be “simultaneous” under New Mexico law (which does not appear to be the case at this time), any assets Hackman left to Arakawa could instead pass to contingent beneficiaries or his heirs.
+If their deaths had been determined to be “simultaneous” under New Mexico law (which they ultimately weren’t), any assets Hackman left to Arakawa would’ve instead passed to his contingent beneficiaries or heirs.

-A similar rule would have applied to Arakawa’s estate, but her will included a contingency plan in case Hackman died within 90 days of her, which was the case in this scenario.
-According to her will, her assets in such an instance should be placed in a charitable trust rather than passing to Hackman’s trust.
+A similar rule would have applied to Arakawa’s estate, but her will contained a contingency clause for a scenario in which Hackman died within 90 days of her.
+Under those terms, her assets were to be directed into a charitable trust rather than transferred to Hackman’s trust.

-As of this time, Hackman is believed to have died approximately six days after Arakawa.
-However, if new evidence were to emerge that suggests Hackman passed away sooner, the New Mexico Simultaneous Death Act could come into play for his estate — particularly since his will or trust ostensibly didn’t plan for such a contingency.
+As of this time, Hackman is confirmed to have died approximately six days after Arakawa.
+As a result, the New Mexico Simultaneous Death Act will not come into play for his estate — particularly since his will and trusts ostensibly didn’t plan for such a contingency.

 The tragic passing of legendary actor Gene Hackman and his wife, Betsy Arakawa-Hackman, has left many in shock.
 While their loss is deeply saddening, their case provides valuable insights into the complexities of estate planning.
 By examining their situation, we can better understand how to protect our loved ones from legal complications and ensure our final wishes are carried out as intended.